 Leica 35mm Summicron f/2 ASPH (the only lens I currently own for my Leica MP).

-A problem that I’ve had with film photography is finding that the second hand camera I’m using has a dodgy shutter, or (in the past) I’d not loaded the film in properly.
+This is a problem that I’ve had with film photography.
+I’d find that the second hand camera I’m using has a dodgy shutter.
+Or (in the past) I’d not loaded the film in properly.
 Would you care to share any similar experiences with us?
 Any warnings for budding film photographers out there?

 The first film camera I handled was a Contax IIIa from my grandfather who passed when I was 2 years old.
 I ruined at least 4 rolls of film by forgetting that the camera still had film in it, and opening the back.
 I also remember ocassions in which I shot an entire “roll” and realized there was no film inside, or that the film wasn’t spooling correctly.